bl000m/inception_of_things_42/README.md

 ## Manifest items:

+- In this Kubernetes manifest we define 3 services (app1, app2, app3) of type BodePort
+Each service exposes port 80 on the host and directs traffic to port 8080 on the selected pods with corresponding labels (app-1, app-2, and app-3).

 - apiVersion: Specifies the API version of the Kubernetes resource.
 In our case, it's v1, which is the core/v1 API version.

 - kind: Indicates the type of Kubernetes resource.
 Here, it's a Service, which represents a service that exposes applications within a cluster.